HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/integrate_ddc/integrating_voltmx_foundry/configuring_voltmx_foundry_to_connect_to_ddc.md

 2. After updating property, perform a [Helm upgrade](../../../working_with_compose/helm_upgrade_values.md) to apply the changes.

-The server is automatically restarted to pick up the properties file changes.
+The server is automatically restarted to pick up the changes in the properties file.